deepgram/web-next/content/blog/posts/how-to-add-speech-recognition-to-your-react-project/index.md

 ---
-title: How to Add Speech Recognition to Your React and Node.js project
+title: "How to Add Speech Recognition to Your React and Node.js project"
-description: Do you have a React project that could use speech-to-text?
-This tutorial will go through the steps to upgrade your React project with Deepgram transcriptions.
+description: "Do you have a React project that could use speech-to-text?
+This tutorial will go through the steps to upgrade your React project with Deepgram transcriptions."
 date: 2022-06-20
 cover: https://res.cloudinary.com/deepgram/image/upload/v1655815938/blog/2022/06/how-to-add-speech-recognition-to-your-react-project/How-to-Add-Speech-Recognition-to-Your-React-Project-blog.png
 authors: